Stud Service

 All in all we believe the added expense is well worth it!!

 We have recently completed a breeding that probably would have been missed had it not been for PT.
 Dam’s owner was checking for signs of blood diligently with kleenex for the past week since he knew his girl was due and he was running her in a hunt test and wanted to breed her.
-He noticed first blood on Sunday, called us and said that he was going to do PT probaly the following Monday, day #9.
+He noticed first blood on Sunday, called us on Friday morning and said that he was going to do PT probably the following Monday, day #9.
 I said that while that would probably be fine based on averages, the Univ. of Illinois recommends doing the first test on day #6.
-He made arrangements and had the first PT done on Friday ( day #6).
+He made arrangements and had the first PT done later on Friday ( day #6).
 He called me Friday afternoon to say that progesterone was 9.4 that morning…she had ovulated!
 He brought her over Friday evening and we got the first breeding and did a follow up breeding on Sunday (day #8).
 Had we waited until Monday evening ( day #9) we probably would have missed fer fertile time entirely or caught it just barely!
 This female ended up having a large litter!
 Not all dogs are average and the exceptions you read about do happen!

-A negative brucellosis test is required.
-NO EXCEPTIONS!
-Test must be done within 30 days of the breeding.
-We also strongly recommend that your female be OFA and CERF cleared.
-CNM and EIC testing is also recommended especially if your female has known carriers in her background.( For new breeders or those who have not researched Canine Brucellosis, a very informative article can be found in ” Sporting Group Update”, vol.7, no. 1, January 2010 of TODAY’S BREEDER , publication of The Purina Pro Club ( www.purinaproclub.com).
+( For new breeders or those who have not researched Canine Brucellosis, a very informative article can be found in ” Sporting Group Update”, vol.7, no. 1, January 2010 of TODAY’S BREEDER , publication of The Purina Pro Club ( www.purinaproclub.com).

 STUD FEES

-Morgan ( QAA, HRCH, MH)……$800 ( no chocolate, no Lean Mac in this exceptional pedigree)
+Morgan ( QAA, HRCH, MH)……Call to discuss Morgan’s stud fee ( no chocolate (BBee), no Lean Mac in this exceptional pedigree)…frozen semen breedings.

-Tru ( QAA, MH)…………..$650 ( no chocolate, no Lean Mac, son of Morgan by Ruff)
+Tru ( QAA, HRCH, MH)…………..$900 ( no chocolate (BBee), no Lean Mac, son of Morgan by Ruff, aka HRCH Blindfaith’s Ruffian MH { FC-AFC Hilltop’s Hayseed x Blindfaith’s Renegade MH}).

 See The Guys page for complete info on these fine Labrador males.

 Frozen/chilled semen: Try to contact us as soon as possible if you are interested in AI breeding.
 We will need the full registered name of your female and all registration numbers and the name and address of the veterinarian who will do the insemination.
-For frozen semen breedings we charge a $200 nonrefundable deposit on the semen and for chilled semen breedings we charge a $100 nonrefundable deposit on the semen as well as any expenses we incur in order to do the collection.
+For frozen semen breedings we charge a nonrefundable deposit on the semen (The exact amount determined by which male is being used) and for chilled semen breedings we charge a $100 nonrefundable deposit on the semen as well as any expenses we incur in order to do the collection.
 Call for more info.
-As soon as we receive the deposit we will contact the University of Illinois and authorize release of the frozen semen.
-Then you will contact Kim Kensel, clinic coordinator for reproduction to arrange and pay for shipping of the semen.
-Her office number is 217-244-1357.
+For frozen semen from Morgan, as soon as we receive the deposit we will contact Dr. Debra Sauberli and authorize release of the frozen semen.
+Then you will contact Dr. Sauberli and/or The Arthur Vet Clinic to arrange and pay for shipping of the semen.The AVC office number is 217-543-3533.
+Release of Tru’s semen is handled in the same way.
+Call Bill at 217-474-7122 to start the ball rolling!.
 Remember that timing is everything with any AI so start early and stay on it!
 You may purchase frozen semen for future use for the full stud service price at the time of purchase.

 We provide Purina ProPlan dog food, or you can bring your own.
 Please provide a collar for your female to wear during her stay and also bring copies of any info which will help us sell your pups such as pedigree, OFA, CERF, AKC/UKC registration, etc. We keep a file on every female we breed and we do try to help you sell your puppies.